Farthings & halfpenny errors and omissions

 Back when i first started in 1980 i collected anything i liked and to be honest thats a great way to collect.
 Some collectors collect by type or dates or just pennies which is very popular, i met a man once who only collected halfcrowns i never understood that, but i was young.

-I would consider my self as a turn over every stone collector and can quite easely lose an afternoon or an evening in a wink of an eye.
-All collectors have or will develope a certain pull like gravity to a certain type of coin or denomination or even possibly a date.
+I would consider my self as a keep looking collector and can quite easely lose an afternoon or an evening in a wink of an eye.
+All collectors have or will develope a certain pull like gravity to a certain type of coin or denomination or even possibly just a single date.

-The collector can`t leave it alone or put it down for a moment this is called an obsession and my world of copper farthings and halfpenny.
+Some collectors can`t and will not leave it alone or put it down for a moment this is called an obsession and my world of copper farthings and halfpenny

 For me this is more reliable than catalogs, i find that catalogs or valuation books can often be wrong along with there classification of scarcity and rarity.
-Taking into concideration coin valuation catalogs sell coins which does`nt help matters as impartial advice is now unachievable.
+Sadly taking into concideration most coin valuation catalogs also sell coins this makes impartial advice now unachievable.

 Its very dificult to value rare coins, the price is what the buyer is prepared to pay on the day and how desperate the collector is to add the example to his or her collection.